Fungal infections of the urinary tract primarily affect the bladder and kidneys.

 Symptoms and Signs

 Most patients with candiduria are asymptomatic.
 Whether Candida can cause urethral symptoms (mild urethral itching, dysuria, watery discharge) in men is uncertain.
 Rarely, dysuria in women is caused by candidal urethritis, but it may result from the urine coming into contact with periurethral tissue that is inflamed due to candidal vaginitis.

 Among lower UTIs, cystitis due to Candida may result in frequency, urgency, dysuria, and suprapubic pain.
-Hematuria is common, and, in patients with poorly controlled diabetes, pneumaturia due to emphysematous cystitis has occurred.
+Hematuria is common.
+In patients with poorly controlled diabetes, pneumaturia due to emphysematous cystitis has occurred.
 Fungus balls or bezoars may cause symptoms of urethral obstruction.

-With renal candidiasis that is hematogenously spread, most patients lack symptoms referable to the kidney but may have antibiotic-resistant fever, candiduria, and unexplained deteriorating renal function.
+Most patients with renal candidiasis that is hematogenously spread lack symptoms referable to the kidneys but may have antibiotic-resistant fever, candiduria, and unexplained deteriorating renal function.
 Fungus ball elements in the ureter and renal pelvis frequently cause hematuria and urinary obstruction.
 Occasionally, papillary necrosis or intrarenal or perinephric abscesses cause pain, fever, hypertension, and hematuria.
 Patients may have manifestations of candidiasis in other sites (eg, CNS, skin, eyes, liver, spleen).